-You have all the tools you need – now you need somewhere to put them.
+So, you have all the tools and fishing tackle that a successful fishing trip demands – now you just need somewhere to put them.

 Thankfully for you, I did this painstaking review of the best kayak tackle boxes, bags, and crates, so you don’t have to.

-And there’s this selection of tackle bags for saltwater if you’re more likely to be out in those challenging conditions.
+And if you’re not freshwater fishing, this review of tackle bags for saltwater will be more useful for those challenging conditions.

-Either way, choosing the right setup to organize your tackle can be a lot of fun in your kayak, and you’ll find that most anglers get just as much a kick out of the process as they do actually catching fish.
+Either way, choosing the right fishing setup to organize your tackle can be a lot of fun in your kayak, and you’ll find that many anglers get as much of a kick out of the process as they do from catching fish!

-Take a look at the video below to see what I mean – and for some additional inspiration for when you’re designing your loadout.
+Take a look at the video below to see what I mean – and for some additional inspiration for when you’re designing your tackle crate loadout.

 Having a quality fishing cooler on board can be really useful for a number of reasons.